 This trip was different.
-We opted to stay in a hotel closer to the main attractions that was also a bit nicer than the previous ones.
+We opted to stay in a hotel closer to the main attractions that was also a bit nicer than the earlier ones.
 Our home was the Damaso Hotel and it was simply charming.
-I loved the décor, the location, the staff and most of all, the roof top patio that wasn’t overrun with other guests.
+I loved the decor, the location, the staff and most of all, the roof top patio that wasn’t overrun with other guests.
 Our breakfast was included, which was convenient, as we didn’t have to roam around looking for some place to eat.
 This worked out well as the food was delicious.

 As the cradle of the Roman Empire and the heart of the Catholic Church, Rome is full of history, culture, art and of course amazing food.
 We sampled many of the local dishes which we found outstanding.
-I think we could have eaten our way through the whole city if we could.
+I think we could have eaten our way through the city if we could.
 I don’t understand why people come to places like this and choose to eat at McDonald’s instead.
 Go figure.

-What was different for me this time around was the fact that we didn’t feel like total tourists.
+What was different for me this time around was that we didn’t feel like total tourists.
 The streets were familiar and so were the places around us.
 We weren’t rushing from place to place and trying to beat the lines to see the various attractions.
 Good thing too, as it was very hot and I don’t think I would have been able to stand in line to get into anything in the sun and heat.

 Different kinda feeling

 We always seem to end up in Rome in August.
 Not only is it hot, it’s overrun with tourists and as many locals take off on holidays, many of the shops and restaurants are closed.
-I would really recommend visiting off high peak times as you’ll spend a lot of times waiting in line.
+I would really recommend visiting off high peak times as you’ll spend a lot of time waiting in line.

 So while we strolled by the Colosseum and the Forum, we opted not to go inside as we’ve already seen both (not like they would’ve changed since the last time ha ha) and wandered off the beaten track, discovering places we haven’t seen before.
 There is so much more to Rome than the touristy spots and you can have a great time just veering off the major tourist paths.
 There are restaurants and patios everywhere.
 I loved just sitting there, people watching as they stumbled by, some with their noses in their maps, others taking photos just like I have done on my previous trips.
 It was nice to just simply be there and savour that moment in time.